-- ww) DO, when starting to lift, move the load a few inches at which time the hoist should be checked for proper load holding action.
-The operation shall be continued only after the operator is assured that the hoist is operating properly and that the load is supported in the center of the base/bowl/saddle of the hook. - DO observe recommended inspection and maintenance procedures. - yy) DO use common sense and best judgment whenever operating a hoist. - zz) DO NOT remove drop lugs.
-Removal will create an unsafe operating condition. - aaa) DO NOT lift guided loads.
+- vv) DO NOT use hoist in location that will not allow operator movement to be free of the load. - ww) DO, when starting to lift, move the load a few inches at which time the hoist should be checked for proper load holding action.
+The operation shall be continued only after the operator is assured that the hoist is operating properly and that the load is supported in the center of the base/ bowl/saddle of the hook. - xx) DO observe recommended inspection and maintenance procedures. - yy) DO use common sense and best judgment whenever operating a hoist. - zz) DO NOT remove drop lugs.
+Removal will create an unsafe operating condition.